-Entry level to 6 months of general custodial/maintenance experience.
+Entry level to 6 months of general housekeeping/maintenance experience.

-Ability to use hand and power tools and cleaning equipment applicable to job requirements.
+Ability to use tools, cleaning equipment, and other supplies applicable to job requirements.

-Communication and effective interaction with co-workers, managers, vendors or residents; sufficient to exchange or convey information and to give and receive work direction.
+Effectively communicate and interact with co-workers, managers, vendors or residents; sufficient to exchange or convey information and to give or receive work direction.

 Ability to travel to other regional locations for work, training, meetings, and other work-related activities.